MONTHLY EXPENSES ON AMERICA'S GREAT LOOP - MAY 2022

 Our greatest expense was groceries for a total of $1,315.78.
 This month was particularly high as we bought a lot of pantry items on Amazon while we had access to marinas and were preparing for upcoming travels to Canada.
 Most of the meals we eat are cooked on our boat, making this a particularly high category for us.
 The cost of eating isn’t an expense anyone can escape, however, we try to cook more meals than going out to eat at restaurants, which helps us overall save money.

-Our second greatest expense this month was other for a total of $997.38.
+Our second greatest expense this month was other, for a total of $997.38.
 A lot of the other category was spent on the America’s Great Loop Cruisers Association Spring Rendezvous.
-Tickets were $400 per person and we went ahead and bout a few things at the ship store for a total of $851.94.
-The remainder of this category was spent on Ubers and our Audible subscription.
+Tickets were $400 per person, and we went ahead and bought a few things at the ship store for a total of $851.94.
+The remainder of this category was spent on Ubers and our Audible subscription so we can listen to audiobooks and learn about the waterways we’re cruising on.

 Our third greatest expense was marinas for $757.10.
-We spent a lot more than what we typically spend at marinas this month!
-Two events guided these decisions to stay at a marina: the AGLCA Spring Rendezvous and a family wedding in Knoxville, Tennessee over Memorial Day weekend.
-Our goal is to spent no more than 4 days at a marina in a month, so the fact that we spent 11 days at a marina was a LOT for us.
-This was an anomaly and we hope to reduce this number in the future.
+We spent much more than we typically spend at marinas this month!
+Two events guided these decisions to stay at a marina: the AGLCA Spring Rendezvous and a family wedding in Knoxville, Tennessee, over Memorial Day weekend.
+Our goal is to spend no more than 4 days at a marina in a month, so the fact that we spent 11 days at a marina was a LOT for us.
+This was an anomaly, and we hope to reduce this number in the future.

-You’ll notice that we didn’t spend any money on fuel this month.
-That’s because we bought fuel twice in April and haven’t traveled that many miles in the month of May.
-This was an anomaly for us as we usually expect to pay for diesel at least once a month.
+You’ll notice we didn’t spend any money on fuel this month.
+That’s because we bought fuel twice in April and didn’t travel that many miles in May.
+This was an anomaly for us, as we usually expect to pay for diesel at least once a month.

 The remaining categories were pretty nominal.
-We tried to keep our exploring, touring, or sightseeing to free or inexpensive activities.
-We visited more restaurants this month because we had a few places we wanted to stop and heard great reviews.
-We enjoyed the food we did eat out as well as the tours we went on.
+We tried to limit our exploring, touring, or sightseeing to free or inexpensive activities.
+This month, we visited more restaurants because we had a few places we wanted to stop and heard great reviews.
+We enjoyed the food we ate out and the tours we went on.

-As we’ve spoken with other loopers, their two highest categories for expenses along the great loop are marinas and restaurants, which you can see varies among our two greatest expenses on the loop.
+As we’ve spoken with other loopers, their two highest categories for expenses along the Great Loop are marinas and restaurants, which you can see vary among our two greatest expenses on the loop.
 That’s why not all Great Loops and budgets are the same.
 Overall, this was a more typical month’s budget for us on America’s Great Loop.

 OUR GREAT LOOP BUDGET RESOURCES